SUMMARY

 - While the new Trump administration has promised to cut support for renewables in favour of fossil fuels, red state-favouring biofuel incentives are likely to remain in place.

-As the global aviation industry increasingly recognises the importance of reducing GHG emissions, collaboration and harmonisation of SAF policies across countries are becoming more common through mechanisms like CORSIA.
-However, the US regulatory landscape has taken some distinct approaches to tackling aviation’s climate impact.
+As the global aviation industry increasingly recognises the importance of reducing GHG emissions, collaboration and harmonisation of sustainable aviation fuel (SAF) policies across countries are becoming more common through mechanisms like CORSIA.
+Previously, the US regulatory landscape has taken some distinct approaches to tackling aviation’s climate impact.
 While other governments have supported SAF by combining funding, legislation, incentives, and research and development initiatives, the US has chosen to heavily prioritise subsidy and tax credit mechanisms.
+However, much of this has changed under the new Trump administration as of 2025.

-Furthermore, when compared to the SAF policy landscapes of other developed countries, US SAF policy is much more accommodating to biomass-based fuels — particularly crop-based SAF derived from corn or sugarcane — which are not permitted under environmental legislation in the EU4 or the UK5.
-In early 2025, the new Trump administration approved a loan of $1.67 billion for a plant that utilises “vegetable oils, fats, and greases” to produce SAF alongside other commodities like diesel and naphtha6.
-ICCT found that the “US has approximately 21.7 billion gallons of theoretical SAF production potential from available biomass, but only 12.2 billion gallons of that is from sustainably available biomass7.”
-As such, SAF has become a highly politicised topic in terms of the environmental and socio-economic opportunities and risks it presents8.
+In early 2025, the new Trump administration approved a loan of $1.67 billion for a plant that utilises “vegetable oils, fats, and greases” to produce SAF alongside other commodities like diesel and naphtha8.
+ICCT found that the US “has approximately 21.7 billion gallons of theoretical SAF production potential from available biomass, but only 12.2 billion gallons of that is from sustainably available biomass.”9 As such, SAF has become a highly politicised topic in terms of the environmental and socio-economic opportunities and risks it presents10.

 Some examples of initiatives and funding linked to the Grand Challenge include:

-- Bioenergy Technologies Office (BETO): The DOE has provided $16.7 million for biofuel and biochemical projects via BETO “that will significantly reduce GHG emission” in support of the SAF Grand Challenge17.
+- Bioenergy Technologies Office (BETO): The DOE has provided $16.7 million for biofuel and biochemical projects via BETO “that will significantly reduce GHG emission” in support of the SAF Grand Challenge26.
 BETO provides funding and support for SAF research, development, and demonstration projects.

 Renewable Fuel Standard

-State-level
+State-level initiatives

 Other financial mechanisms

-Department | Scheme | Purpose |
+| Department | Scheme | Purpose |

-BioPreferred programme | Aims to increase the use of bio-based products, including fuels, across federal agencies.
-It provides opportunities for SAF producers to gain visibility and access federal procurement opportunities. | |
+| USDA | BioPreferred programme | Aims to increase the use of bio-based products, including fuels, across federal agencies.
+It provides opportunities for SAF producers to gain visibility and access federal procurement opportunities. |

-Department of Defense (DOD) & NASA | Federal procurement | The US Government has shown interest in using SAFs for its own fleet of aircraft.
+| Department of Defense (DOD) & NASA | Federal procurement | The US Government has shown interest in using SAFs for its own fleet of aircraft.
 Federal agencies have been exploring opportunities to incorporate SAFs into their operations, setting an example for the broader aviation industry. |

-Department of Transport (DOT) & Federal Aviation Administration (FAA) | Commercial Aviation Alternative Fuels Initiative | CAAFI works to promote the development and deployment of SAFs.
+| DOT & FAA | Commercial Aviation Alternative Fuels Initiative | CAAFI works to promote the development and deployment of SAFs.
 It facilitates collaborations between government, industry, and academia to accelerate the commercialisation of SAFs. |

-Research and development programmes | The FAA also supports SAF testing and analysis Aviation Sustainability Center (ASCENT) research projects and through the Continuous Lower Energy, Emissions, and Noise (CLEEN) programme. | |
+| Research and development programmes | The FAA also supports SAF testing and analysis Aviation Sustainability Center (ASCENT) research projects and through the Continuous Lower Energy, Emissions, and Noise (CLEEN) programme. |

 Further analysis of US policy